rsn8887/Sharp-Bilinear-Shaders/README.md

 This shader does an automatic optimum integer prescale (2x, 3x, 4x etc.), depending on game and screen resolution.
 I recommend this shader since the autoscaling results in sharper images for some games than the fixed 2x prescale.

+- "sharp-bilinear-scanlines-thin"

+same as above, but with an overlay of thin black scanlines (scanline on every even display line)

+- "sharp-bilinear-scanlines-thick"

+same as above, but with an overlay of thick black scanlines (half of each game pixel, vertically is a scanline)

-Both shader configurations give sharp pixels with zero pixel wobble in all games.
+All these shader configurations give sharp pixels with zero pixel wobble in all games.

 Compared to the "video smoothing=ON" setting with no shaders, pixels are less blurry.
 Compared to the "video smoothing=OFF" setting with no shaders, the pixels do not change shape/wobble as they move across the screen.